 Taking Remote Courses Through Institutions Outside of the U.S.

-In response to the unprecedented circumstances surrounding COVID-19, Northwestern and GLO have adjusted policies and procedures related to taking courses remotely through institutions outside of the U.S. In Summer 2020, students will be permitted to earn credit for remote courses taken through institutions outside of the U.S. but only under certain circumstances.
-Please refer to the sections below for specific information regarding Summer 2020 policies and procedures.
+In response to the unprecedented circumstances surrounding COVID-19, Northwestern and GLO have adjusted policies and procedures related to taking courses remotely through institutions outside of the U.S. In Summer 2020 and Summer 2021, students will be permitted to earn credit for remote courses taken through institutions outside of the U.S. but only under certain circumstances.
+Please refer to the sections below for specific information regarding Summer 2020 and Summer 2021 policies and procedures.

 Due to COVID-19, some foreign universities and study abroad program providers have transitioned summer course offerings to remote instruction.
 Students who wish to enroll in these remote courses, including students who had previously submitted a Northwestern Study Abroad Application to participate in an Unaffiliated Program for Summer 2020, must review the Important Considerations and then follow the steps below.